SoftUni-Internal/interactive-content/EN/04-For-Loop/07-Summary.md

 For-loops are used when we need to execute a block of code multiple times.

-* The for-loop syntax consists of:
+* The for-loop syntax consists of

 ``` js
 for (initialization; condition; update) {